HumanSignal/label-studio/docs/source/guide/quality.md

 ## Verify model and annotator performance
+Use the project dashboard to verify annotator performance.

 ### Review annotations against ground truth labels
 There isn't a way to set ground truth labels rn I don't think.

 ### Review annotator consensus
+For each project, you can review the project dashboard and review the Annotator Performance and Annotator Agreement Matrix sections to see the overall annotator consensus for the entire project.

+To see annotator consensus for each task, you can view the different annotations chosen by each annotator when reviewing a task by selecting the tab of each annotation when in the Review Stream.